CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Data Science Lifecycle.md

 1. **Define the Problem:**
    - Conduct thorough discussions with stakeholders to understand the business context and objectives.
    - Clearly articulate the problem, ensuring alignment between the data science goals and broader business goals.
-   - Define key performance indicators (KPIs) that will be used to measure the success of the project.

 2. **Data Collection:**
    - Identify and source relevant data from various internal and external repositories.